Compel/compel/README.md

 Installation
 ------------

-- Install the compiler with node: `npm i scomp`.
+- Install the compiler with node: `npm i compel`.
 - ...